Tap the text to show or hide reading controls.

 “You’re a hero in name, so you ought to be treated like one.
 And that thing won’t last long.”

-The decay was being slowed thanks to the spirit-power infused into it, but leave it a week or so and most of the flesh clinging to it would rot, and its combat power would plummet.
+Hidden behind the bone armor, it couldn’t be seen, but the zombie’s body was rotting in real time.
+The spirit-power infused into it slowed the decay, yet leave it a week or so and most of the flesh clinging to it would rot away, its combat power plummeting with it.

 In my past life, I possessed it into the body of a Skeleton Knight.